BPA-CSIRO-Workshops/btp-module-rna-seq/handout/handout.md

 After completing this practical the trainee should be able to:

--   Understand and perform a simple RNA-Seq analysis workflow.
+-   Understand and perform a two condition RNA-Seq expression analysis workflow.

 -   Perform spliced alignments to an indexed reference genome using TopHat.